s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 ### Branches

 In case you want to work together with someone, you could always send them the name of your latest commit and they could then check out that commit.
-That would be a lot of hassle, however, since you would have to keep messaging them any time you make a change, and they would need to check their messages constantly.
+That would be a lot of hassle, however, since you would have to keep messaging them any time you make a change to tell them the newest commit hash, and they would need to check their messages constantly.
 At this rate, no one would want to work with us on any projects and the world would be a sad place.

 To make things a lot easier, we can refer to a line of work with branches.
 Behind the scenes, a branch is just a reference to a commit with the added bonus that if you add a child to this commit, the reference gets advanced to this latest commit.
 The commit the reference points to then carries information about its parent commits but the branch itself is just a pointer to the latest commit, the so-called **head**.
 That means that git just infers which commits belong to a branch based on the commit the branch points to and its parent(s) and their parent(s).
 Git can show us where our branch diverged from main by going backward from the head to its parents and showing us those commits which are not contained in the main branch, i.e. which are not the commit that the main branch points to nor parents of it.